vishalbelsare/agentgateway/ui/README.md

 # agentgateway UI

-The agentgateway UI is a web-based interface for managing an Agent Gateway.
+The agentgateway UI is a web-based interface for managing an agentgateway.

 ## Development